angarsky/diveintopython/learn/variables/list/basic_operations_&_methods.md

 A list is an ordered collection of elements that can be of any type.
 Each element in a list has a unique index, which represents its position in the list.
 List indexes start at 0, which means that the first element in a list has an index of 0, the second element has an index of 1, and so on.

 There is no direct method called `indexof()` for finding the index of an element in a list.
-However, you can use the `index()` method that is built into Python lists to achieve the same result.
+However, you can use the `index()` method that is built into Python to get index of item in list.

 The `index()` method takes an element as an argument and returns the index of the first occurrence of that element in the list.
 For example, let's say you have a list of strings: